 Tips on answering retail interview questions from Enterprise Rent-A-Car

 ‘When I ask “Can you give me an example of a time when you provided excellent customer service?”, I am looking for an answer that is rich in detail: I want to hear specifics.
-I want to be able to see the candidate in that exact situation so I can work out whether they would fit as a management trainee,’ says Donna Miller, European HR director for Enterprise Rent-A-Car.
+I want to be able to see the candidate in that exact situation so I can work out whether they would fit as a management trainee,’ says Donna Miller, European HR director for Enterprise Rent-A-Car when we spoke to her.
 ‘It’s also important to try to build rapport in the interview to show your communication skills, because many retail roles involve communicating with people all day.’